Title: Intimate Justice: A Liberal-Egalitarian Case for Compulsory Relationships Education

 Title: Refusing Public Education: Understanding Rights and Values in the Opt-Out Movement

-Principal Investigators: Terri Wilson and Michele Moses at University of Colorado Boulder
+Principal Investigators: Terri Wilson (University of Colorado Boulder) and Michele Moses (University of Colorado Boulder)

 Abstract: Through widespread “opt-out” efforts this past year, parent activists have pressured school districts, states, and the federal government to reconsider the extent and limits of state-mandated assessments.
 Other critics—including prominent civil rights groups—argue opt-out efforts undermine the broader public value of collecting high quality assessment data for all students.
 In these ways, this new opt-out movement raises longstanding philosophical questions about the proper scope of state and family authority over the provision of education.
 To what extent should parents be able to refuse educational approaches that challenge their values, beliefs, or ethical convictions?
 How should these rights be balanced against public aims for education, including concerns of equal opportunity?
 Recent efforts to opt-out of testing represent a unique front in these longstanding debates.
 Our project explores this new context through three philosophical lines of inquiry: (1) what values and claims do parents employ in opting their children out of standardized assessments?
 (2) In what ways, if at all, do parents’ efforts to opt their children out of school assessments differ from refusing other dimensions of public education (e.g., curricula, activities, or school itself)?
 (3) In what ways do the rights of parents to refuse state assessments conflict with public goals for education?
 Our project explores potential conflicts and distinctions between these claims, with the goal of posing justifiable limitations on refusing different dimensions of public education.
 We also anticipate on developing different public engagement materials to productively frame community conversations and decision-making around “opting-out” of public education.

 Funded, January 2016